saghul/aiouv/NOTES.rst

 Signals are not handled using Python's `signal` module but using pyuv's Signal handles.
 These handles allow signals to be processed on any thread and on multiple event loops at the same time (all callbacks will be called).
+Callbacks are always called on the event loop thread.

 Currently Signal handles are ref'd, this means that if an event loop has a single signal handler and loop.run() is called, it will not return unless the signal handler